willmeierart/cgo/README.md

 using Webpack build tools to enable:
 + SASS styling
 + modular code-splitting of both js/css files for optimum performance
-+ babel transpilation of ES6 code for cross-browser compatability in modern syntax
++ babel transpilation of ES6 code for cross-browser compatibility in modern syntax

 developed by Will Meier at Agency Zero 2018 🤑